manelcomiche/PaperGPTAgent/Working - Research/English/Artificial Intelligence on Education/total.md

 While AI holds great promise for education, it is crucial to be aware of the potential risks and challenges it poses.
 Ethical concerns, biases, privacy issues, impact on teachers and students, adaptability, and decision-making are critical areas that must be carefully addressed.
 By proactively addressing these risks and challenges, educational stakeholders can harness the potential of AI while ensuring the responsible and ethical implementation of AI technologies in education.

-## Future Prospects of AI in Education - manual divisor

 # Future Prospects of AI in Education